-"In addition to having a larger footprint and lower feed rate, the previous manufacturer's units ran at a minimum of 30 HP (22 kW)," he said.
-"The Muffin Monster runs at a mere 5 HP (3.7 kW), maintains the feed rates needed, and was easy to integrate into their production operations."
+"In addition to having a larger footprint and lower feed rate, the previous manufacturer's units ran at a minimum of 30 hp (22 kW)," he said.
+"The Monster grinder runs at a mere 5 hp (3.7 kW), maintains the feed rates needed, and was easy to integrate into their production operations."

-"They've been successfully installed in different orientations, including at a 45 degree angle to the floor, so gravity holds the remains against the cutter; and horizontally, with the cutters pointing straight up, receiving feed from a hopper above the unit."
+"They've been successfully installed in different orientations, including at a 45-degree angle to the floor, so gravity holds the remains against the cutter; and horizontally, with the cutters pointing straight up, receiving feed from a hopper above the unit."

-The dual-shafted Muffin Monster grinds a wider variety of solids than single-shafted machines, while its low-speed operation results in higher torque and fewer interrupts.
+The dual-shafted Monster grinds a wider variety of solids than single-shafted machines, while its low-speed operation results in higher torque and fewer interrupts.
 Its special cutter teeth were developed specifically for fish remains processing.

-Muffin Monster grinders effectively reduce particle size of wood, plastics, rocks, nuts, bolts, wire, sludge, and other foreign material that would otherwise foul, clog or damage waste stream and process equipment, typically reducing the handling costs associated with solids removal.
+Monster grinders effectively reduce particle size of wood, plastics, rocks, nuts, bolts, wire, sludge, and other foreign material that would otherwise foul, clog or damage waste stream and process equipment, typically reducing the handling costs associated with solids removal.

-JWC adds that the grinder adapts to most applications with little or no modification to piping, channel, or power, and offer high-pressure - 90 psi (6 bars) capability, with no seal flush required and no packing gland to adjust.
+The grinder adapts to most applications with little or no modification to piping, channel, or power, and offers high-pressure - 90 psi (6 bars) capability, with no seal flush required and no packing gland to adjust.